GrahamJoonsar/SlugLang/README.md

 ![declarations](https://user-images.githubusercontent.com/70826772/121429336-caa98b00-c944-11eb-864f-2321a470c650.png)

 There is another, more complicated datatype to declare, the `bool`.
 Intead of passing in true or false as most other languages, there is a different way of doing it in slug.
-First, you pass in the name of the `bool`, Next, the types of values you are declaring.
+First, you pass in the name of the `bool`, Next, the types of values you are comparing.
 Third, You put in the first value/variable to be compared.
-Fourthly, the dev puts in the boolean operator, like `==` or `>`.
+Fourthly, you put in the boolean operator, like `==` or `>`.
 Lastly you put in the second value/variable to be compared.
 Here is an example.

 `bool myBool int 3 > 0`